 There are any numbers of criteria that can be used in a comparison and these are usually weighted so that important criteria are given more credence.

-For example, a company may decide that quality of the items it receives from vendors is more important than price, which in turn is more important that delivery reliability.
+For example, a company may decide that the quality of the items it receives from vendors is more important than price, which in turn is more important than delivery reliability.
 The company would then weight these criteria so that the overall score reflects that requirement.

 Vendor evaluation is important as it can reduce supply chain costs and improve the quality and timeliness of the delivery of items to your company.
 The skill in evaluating vendors is to determine which criteria are important and the weighting that these criteria are given.